 7) Groose, Legend of Zelda: Skyward Sword

-I always said if they ever made a Skyward Sword DLC pack, there are four things I want; Impa’s Skyward Sword costume, Fi dressed in Ghirahim’s color scheme and vice-verse, and Groose as a playable character.
+I always said if they ever made a Skyward Sword DLC pack, there are four things I want; Impa’s Skyward Sword costume, Fi dressed in Ghirahim’s color scheme and vice-versa, and Groose as a playable character.
 Groose is another fan favorite as far as I’ve seen and could have been a powerful and comical addition to the team.
 For his weapon, he could maneuver the Groosenator.
 For those who have yet to play Skyward Sword, the Groosenator is a self-made canon system built by (who else but) Groose himself to help Link take on the Imprisoned.

 In game it moved along a track, but why not take it off track and onto the field?
 Fling bombs at monsters and run ‘em over when you’re finished.
 Hyrule Warriors seems to enjoy creating larger than life bomb items, why not use that for Groose’s special attack?
 And when he’s finished, he’d taunt the enemy with a swish of his fabulous ‘do.

 6) Happy Mask Salesman, Legend of Zelda: Majora’s Mask